 DISEMVOWELED: When someone inadvertently misspells a common word, usually with no sense of solecism.

 DIDGERIDUDE: Anyone, sometimes a hipster, who takes up an indigenous musical instrument on impulse, only to abruptly stop practicing it very soon after.

 DRAMANTIC: A cross between romantic and dramatic.
 (Attributed to Jessie Miller) *

 DROKE: A drunken joke.

-DRONOR: A person who boasts about their donations.
+DRONOR: A person who boasts (especially at length) about their charitable donations.